openhab/openhab-addons/addons/binding/org.openhab.binding.openthermgateway/README.md

 # OpenTherm Gateway Binding

 This binding is used to integrate the OpenTherm Gateway into OpenHAB2.
-The OpenTherm Gateway is module designed by Schelte Bron that is connected in between a boiler and a thermostat that communicates using the OpenTherm protocol.
+The OpenTherm Gateway is a module designed by Schelte Bron that is connected in between a boiler and a thermostat that communicates using the OpenTherm protocol.

 This binding is still under development.
 Please visit https://github.com/ArjenKorevaar/openhab2-openthermgateway-binary to download the lastest compiled test version.